 In middle school, Bo had a choice to play an instrument for the school band.
 He was interested in the drums, however the rule was a student could not take drums unless a they had taken at least two years of piano lessons, which Bo had not.
 Instead, Bo was assigned the trombone.
 He rarely practiced the instrument and led to him sitting in the back row of their concerts, pretending to play.

-June 2006- the summer out of high school, his friend Wyatt Karl introduced him to the electric guitar and showed him how to play a few chords.
+June 2006, his friend Wyatt Karl introduced him to the electric guitar and showed him how to play a few chords.
 “I was hooked.
 The guitar was my answer to what I was missing.
 I wanted to create music, I just didn’t have the resources to play the music I loved until that day.”